Office of Educational Accessibility

 Registering with the Office of Educational Accessibility

-- Pre-Intake Registration - please complete this form to initiate the process of registering with OEA.
+- Pre-Intake Form - please complete this form to initiate the process of registering for academic or housing accommodations.

-For Students Registered with the Office of Educational Accessibility
+For Students Currently Registered with the Office of Educational Accessibility

 - Request Form for Test Accommodations